tenfyzhong/n8n-free/README.md

 This project uses GitHub Actions to automate maintenance and updates.

+You can import the workflow [Auto keep n8n alive and updates on n8n-free repo](Auto%20keep%20n8n%20alive%20and%20updates%20on%20n8n-free%20repo.json) into n8n to make it keep alive and update itself.

 ### Automatic n8n Updates

 The `.github/workflows/update-n8n.yml` can triggered manually.
 After the n8n deploy, you can create a workeflow to trigger the github workeflow automatically.